dedis/cothority/conode/README.md

 be run either for local tests or on a public server.
 The currently running conodes are available under http://status.dedis.ch.

-You can run the conode either using the binary, the `run_conode.sh`-script or with docker:
+You can run the conode either using the binary, the `run_nodes.sh`-script or with docker:

 - Using [command line](CLI.md)